JezT25/Scoreboard_Controller/README.md

 uint8_t broadcast2_1[] = {0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF};
 uint8_t broadcast2_2[] = {0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF};
 uint8_t broadcast2_3[] = {0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF};
+uint8_t broadcast2_4[] = {0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF};
 ```

 The device will have 3 modes.
-1. Group 1 Connect
+- Group 1 Connect
-1. Group 2 Connect
+- Group 2 Connect
-1. Connect to All
+- Connect to All

+NOTE: This configuration is only for the Scoreboard_Controller_WiFi_FW and the ESP8266 it is programmed on.
+To change modes, set the voltage of A0 in the controller as follows:

+- 0V: Group 1
+- 1.5V: Group 2
+- 3.3V: Group 3

+The rest of the other NodeMCU devices will not use A0; only this one does.

-> To know the MAC Address of device, refer to [💻 Programming Method](#programming-method).
+> To know the MAC Address of device, refer to [🛠 Programming Steps](#programming-steps).

 ---